resources background

 In this guide you will learn:

-• How to look up subdomains for any domain using the WhoisFreaks tool, API or Database
+• How to look up subdomains for any domain using the WhoisFreaks tool, API, or database

-• What subdomain lookup data actually returns
+• What subdomain lookup data returns, field by field

 Banner showing a root domain branching into multiple subdomains